Frequently Asked Questions

 This is possible if you, as a posted self-employed worker, have engaged in considerable activities in the home country of your business already before you go abroad to work , and if you will continue working as a self-employed person in the home country after the posting ends.
 You must have been covered by a pension insurance for self-employed workers (under the Self-employed Persons’ Pensions Act) for at least four months before going abroad.
 If your self-employment has lasted for less than four months, your work cannot be insured under the Self-employed Persons’ Pensions Act.

 If your self-employment has lasted for at least four months before you go to Germany and you have a valid statutory or voluntary pension insurance under the Self-employed Persons’ Pensions Act, you can continue to be covered by Finnish social security also while you work in Germany.
 You need to apply for an A1 certificate from the Finnish Centre for Pensions to prove that.
-Use application form 2142e to apply for the certificate.
+Apply for the certificate via our eServices.

 Does receiving a wage from abroad meet the requirements of posting?